kleinay/kleinay.github.io/README.md

 ## Teaching Experience

+This year (2023) I will be lecturing the “Artificial Neural Networks” course at the neuroscience department, Bar Ilan University.

-I had a great time teaching in the following courses:
+Previously, I had a great time teaching in the following courses:

 * Teacher Assistant for “Object Oriented Programming” Course (89-111), Bar Ilan University (2019-2020).